Gisulf II of Salerno: Life

 In his later years, his fleets turned to piracy, especially against Amalfi and even Pisa.
 The latter's merchants, when called on to serve Pope Gregory VII on behalf of the Marchioness Matilda of Tuscany, caused such a stir with Gisulf that the latter was sent to Rome by the pope and the army—assembled to march on Robert Guiscard's domain—dispersed.
 Having alienated his papal ally, he was more isolated than ever when, in the summer of 1076, his city was besieged by Richard of Capua and Robert Guiscard.
 Though he had wisely ordered his citizens to store up two years worth of food, he confiscated enough of it to continue his life of luxury that the citizenry was soon starving.
 On 13 December, the city submitted and the prince and his men retreated to the citadel, which fell in May of the next year.
 Gisulf's lands and relics were taken, and he went, free, to Capua, where he tried to incite Richard to war with Robert, but to no effect.
 He went on to Rome to notify the pope of his and Salerno's misfortunes and there he slowly faded out of view.

 Pope Gregory gave him military command of the Campania and sent him to France, but he was recalled on the pope's death in 1085.
 He allied with Jordan I of Capua in support of Desiderius of Benevento, who was duly elected as Pope Victor III.

-He was briefly made duke of Amalfi (March 1088 – 20 April 1089) by the citizens of that city to protect them from the invasions of Robert Guiscard, but he was dead by 1090.
+He was briefly made duke of Amalfi (March 1088 – 20 April 1089) by the citizens of that city to protect them from the invasions of Robert Guiscard, but he was dead by 1091 in Sarno.
 He left no children by his wife Gemma, whom he apparently repudiated.